Eve teasing

-Eve teasing is a euphemism, primarily occurring in Indian English, used for public sexual harassment or sexual assault of women by men.
+In India, eve teasing is a euphemism, primarily occurring in Indian English, used for public sexual harassment or sexual assault of women by men.
 The name "Eve" alludes to the Bible's creation story concerning Adam and Eve.
 Considered a problem related to delinquency in male youth, it is a form of sexual aggression that ranges in severity from sexually suggestive remarks, brushing in public places and catcalls, to groping.

 The Indian National Commission for Women has suggested that the expression serves only to trivialize the seriousness of the offence and should be replaced by a more appropriate term.
-They argue that, considering the semantic roots of the term in Indian English, Eve teasing refers to the temptress nature of Eve, and places the responsibility on the woman as an alluring tease.
+They argue that, considering the semantic roots of the term in Indian English, Eve teasing refers to the temptress nature of Eve in Christian thought, and places the responsibility on the woman as an alluring tease.

 As with most forms of personal harassment, sexual harassment is notoriously difficult to prove in a legal sense as perpetrators often devise intentionally discreet ways to harass women, although Eve teasing usually occurs in public spaces and streets and on public transport.
 Some guidebooks to the region warn female tourists to avoid attracting the attention of these kinds of men by wearing modest, conservative clothing.
 However, this form of harassment has been reported by both Indian and foreign women in conservative dress.